rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240126_New York Times Podcasts.md

 *  At this point, Diane is still speaking well and she can be engaged in conversation.
 *  So her daughters decide that it's probably going to be important for them to get some evidence that their mother is actually very sick.
 *  And their decision is to bring her to the University of Iowa hospitals and clinic where they know there's a dedicated geriatric psychiatry unit where their mother can get a more formal assessment.
-*  And so we sat mom down and explained it to her as best we could without having it sound scary, like we're taking you to a hospital.
+*  And so we sat mom down and explained it to her as best we could without having it sound scary, like we're taking you to a hospital and they're telling Diane agrees to go.
-*  And they're telling Diane agrees to go.
-She helps to pack her bag.
-She gets into the car.
+*  She helps to pack her bag.
-*  And they all start in on this hours long drive to the hospital.
+*  She gets into the car and they all start in on this hours long drive to the hospital.
 *  Everything stayed quiet in the car for quite a while.
-We got to Des Moines and my phone rang and it was our attorney's mother, who's a nurse.
+*  We got to Des Moines and my phone rang and it was our attorney's mother who's a nurse.
 *  It's sometime around sunset.
 *  And mom said, who is that?
-I said, Eileen.
-Well, can I talk to her?
-Of course.
+*  I said, Eileen, well, can I talk to her?
+*  Of course.
 *  That Diane starts getting upset.
 *  So she gets the phone, Eileen, I'm being kidnapped.
-Please call the police.
-Come and get me.
-I'm being kidnapped.
+*  Please call the police.
+*  Come and get me.
+*  I'm being kidnapped.
 *  And Eileen.
-At some point, she throws a book at Julie.
-She starts hitting Chris.
+*  At some point, she throws a book at Julie.
+*  She starts hitting Chris.
 *  And I had to grab her wrist to keep her from continuing to hit me.
 *  She's screaming that she doesn't know where she is and is being driven somewhere against her will.
 *  Yes, it was terrifying.
-Physically, it's the voice.
-It's the body.
-It's everything that nurtured you before.
+*  Physically, it's the voice, it's the body, it's everything that nurtured you before.
 *  And suddenly it's like she's possessed.
 *  After a few minutes of this, the sisters decide they're going to call an ambulance and have an ambulance drive Diane the rest of the way to the hospital.
 *  When they get there, Diane's given a cognitive assessment.
-*  And what's shocking is that while Diane has been operating more or less normally in her life, she actually has very significant deficits.
+*  And what's shocking is that, you know, while Diane has been operating more or less normally in her life, she actually has very significant deficits.
 *  The neuropsychologist who tests her describes deficits in almost every field that he tests for and decides that Diane is unable to safely perform tasks as complex as preparing a meal.
 *  In his final report, he describes Diane as having significantly limited capacity for informed personal, medical and financial decision making.
 *  Later, a doctor helps to kind of interpret these findings.
-And she uses the phrase Alzheimer's disease for the first time.
+*  And she uses the phrase Alzheimer's disease for the first time.
-*  In her view, Diane is already at a late moderate stage, so far beyond the kind of mild forgetfulness that had started to worry her daughters.
+*  In her view, Diane is already at a late, moderate stage.
+*  So far beyond the kind of mild forgetfulness that had started to worry her daughters.
-*  So the kids wanted to know how bad things had gotten for their mom, and now they know.
+*  So the kids wanted to know how bad things had gotten for their mom.
+*  And now they know.
 I mean, they have a very serious diagnosis now.
 *  Right.
 And that really convinces them that they need to take control of the situation in a more formal way.
-*  So talking to their lawyer, Chris and Julie decide that they're going to focus on getting legal guardianship of their mother, which will effectively give them control over many of her personal and medical choices.
+*  So talking to their lawyer, Chris and Julie decide that they're going to focus on getting legal guardianship of their mother,
+*  which will effectively give them control over many of her personal and medical choices.
 *  And they're convinced that, you know, this will be a fairly straightforward case and that once they get guardianship, they'll be able to kind of fix everything.
 *  But it's also at this point that their personal relationship with their mother really evaporates.
-*  Diane is moved from the hospital to an assisted living facility in Denison.
-And because the elder abuse charges against Denzil have been dropped, she's able to start seeing him again.
+*  Diane has moved from the hospital to an assisted living facility in Denison.
+*  And because the elder abuse charges against Denzil have been dropped, she's able to start seeing him again.
 *  And once that happens, Diane quickly makes the choice to stop seeing her children.
-*  She tells pretty much everyone she knows, everyone she sees, that she wants nothing to do with them, that she doesn't want them to visit.
+*  She tells pretty much everyone she knows, everyone she sees that she wants nothing to do with them, that she doesn't want them to visit.
 *  At one point, she even tells a friend she doesn't have daughters anymore.
 *  Hello.
 Hi, Denzil.
 Hi.
 *  There's this recording of a phone call.
-Not sure where to start.
+*  Not sure where to start.
+So I'll tell you what I planned on saying.
-*  So I'll tell you what I planned on saying, and that is that I would be happy to sit down and talk with you and Nana.
+*  And that is that I would be happy to sit down and talk with you and Nana.
 *  Well, I don't know.
 I'll have to get back to you.
-Please let me tell my grandmother the same thing.
+*  Please let me tell my grandmother the same thing.
 *  I'll let you tell her.
 *  Julie's daughter, Haley, calls her grandmother, Diane, and tries to mediate the situation.
 *  Hi, Nana.
 Hi.